-Table 2: Impact of phosphate, temperature and species identity on light acclimated rP at 158 µmol m-2 s-1 light intensity.
-We fitted a global linear model including both phosphate level, temperature level and species identity and all possible interactions and then ran all possible simpler models from this global model.
+Table 2: Impact of phosphate concentration, temperature and species identity on light acclimated rP at 158 µmol m-2 s-1 light intensity.
+We fitted a global linear model including both phosphate concentration, temperature level and species identity and all possible interactions and then ran all possible simpler models from this global model.
 We kept the model that had the lowest AICc (ΔAICc with the second best model, 2.76).
 We present the results of a type II anova.
 The model explained 0.74 of the variance (adjusted R2).